jehanyang/jehanyang.github.io/portfolio/pie.md

 These robot parts are used in robot kits that high school students use to build robots for a robot competition every Spring.
 Through iteration, the cost of the robot mechanical kit was reduced by 50% and positive feedback was improved by 75% during my time as a lead.

 Today, I still work as treasurer for PiE, working on financial statements, funding, and taxes.
-If you want your money to go as far as possible in making an impact on disparate STEM education in the East Bay, make a tax-deductible [donation to PiE!](https://pierobotics.org/support-pie/)
+If you want your money to go as far as possible in making an impact on equitable STEM education in the East Bay, make a tax-deductible [donation to PiE!](https://pierobotics.org/support-pie/)